 Almost every decision a public leader decides touches on safety.
 An informative video, Community Safety Leadership, discusses the role of local elected officials in safety programs.
 Any governmental entity may download and use this video.

 Employee Accidents: One of the success stories has been the long term reduction of employee accidents.
 This reflects the great emphasis that has been placed on job safety programs over the last 50 years.
 However, governmental work is still dangerous.
 In every state including New Jersey, government has the highest accident rate of any employer classification.
 It is sobering to realize that the typical law enforcement officer, fire fighter or DPW worker has a higher accident frequency than either construction or underground mining.

 Auto Accidents: Another success story is the continuing reduction in fatal auto accidents.
 In the past 40 years, the per capita death rate has dropped over 50%.
 This is a direct result of improvements in vehicle design and better enforcement of DWI laws.
 Unfortunately, the auto fatality rate has started to increase again as a direct result of distracted driving is emerging as a serious threat on the highway.
 At any given time, 11% of drivers are on the phone.
 We now know that the use of a phone, even a hands free phone, quadruples the risk of a crash.
 Further, here in New Jersey we have a particularly serious problem with pedestrian accidents.

-During the same period, fatalities due to falls more than doubled, due in part to the increase in number of senior citizens, but also because of their increased use of prescription medication.
+During the same period, fatalities due to falls have almost tripled, due in part to the increase in number of senior citizens, but also because of their increased use of prescription medication.

 The solutions to these problems must involve cooperation between all levels of government.
 In particular, support of local municipal and board of education officials is critical because they are often in the best position to implement real change.
 They need the consistent support of officials at the county and state level who must adopt legislation and provide resources.